 Taking Photos of Your Vehicles

-Make sure to take your photos on a sunny day, because lighting will be one of the most important factors in whether you can get a good photo.
+Make sure to take your photos on a sunny day because the lighting will be one of the most critical factors in whether you can get a good photo.
 Take pictures outside with plenty of natural light and space.
 Place the car away from any other vehicles and make sure the scenery isn’t too distracting; the goal is to make the car stand out.
 A cleared parking lot or open area of grass are good options for photo locations.

 The first thing you will want is a good shot of the front corner of the car, which is also known as the three-quarter view.
 This is typically the photo that is used for thumbnails.
 This angle allows you to show off a lot of the vehicle in an attractive way.